 In her work for professional regulators, Marjorie has provided innovative solutions to disciplinary and other regulatory matters, and is resolution oriented.
 She has assisted regulators in drafting legislation and bylaws concerning their regulatory functions, including designing investigative and disciplinary processes that provide flexible and fair procedures for respondents, witnesses and the regulators.
 She provides training and strategic policy and operational advice for self-governing organizations, ensuring their public interest mandate is always at the forefront.
 She is a frequent lecturer on matters involving the regulation of professionals.

 Marjorie is a member of the Canadian Bar Association and the Nova Scotia Barristers’ Society, where she served as President in 2010-2011.
 She provides legal counsel to the Nova Scotia Barristers’ Society, including representation on disciplinary matters and the recent court proceedings involving Trinity Western University.
 In addition, she remains active as a volunteer on Bar Society committees.

 Marjorie is a retired Commander in the Naval Reserve, having served 35 years in various positions, including the Regional Coordinator of Naval Reserve Units in Atlantic Canada and past Commanding Officer of HMCS SCOTIAN.
-She is currently the Vice-Chair of Commissionaires Nova Scotia’s Board of Governors, and formerly sat on the Minister of National Defence’s Advisory Board on Gender Integration and Employment Equity in the Canadian Forces.
+She is currently the Chair of Commissionaires Nova Scotia’s Board of Governors, and formerly sat on the Minister of National Defence’s Advisory Board on Gender Integration and Employment Equity in the Canadian Forces.

 LL.B., Dalhousie University (1981)